databrary/policies/privacy.md

 ### GDPR and Research Contents

-Because Databrary\'s Contents are stored on servers located in the United States, Restricted Data stored on Databrary may be accessed and re-used by researchers outside of the EEA.
+Because Databrary's Contents are stored on servers located in the United States, Restricted Data stored on Databrary may be accessed and re-used by researchers outside of the EEA.
 As described in the Databrary Access Agreement, Institutions and Authorized Users have obligations to